Doctrinally Sound and Intellectually Stimulating Start Your Journey

 Schedule Time for Rest and Family

+Ministry burnout often begins when leaders neglect their own rest and relationships.
 Prioritize your family.
 Your spouse and children are your primary congregation, and neglecting them for the sake of ministry is a poor witness.
 Block off time for weekly rest, personal recreation, and unhurried moments with family.
-These aren’t optional extras—they’re essential to your long-term fruitfulness.
-A well-rested leader is more effective, more joyful, and more resilient.

 Use Technology Wisely

 Technology can be a tool or a trap.
-Calendar apps, task managers, and communication platforms can help you stay organized, but constant notifications and digital overload can also steal your time and focus.
+Calendar apps and task managers can help you stay organized, but constant notifications can steal your time.
+Turn off non-essential notifications and schedule specific times to check emails.

-1 Corinthians 14:40 says, “Let all things be done decently and in order.”
 Choose tools that serve your purpose without becoming your master.

+"Let all things be done decently and in order." — 1 Corinthians 14:40

 Reflect and Adjust Regularly